-The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are fairly easy to spot, but air leakage can also originate in less obvious spaces around your home.
+The most frequent leaks are from drafts coming through your windows or doors.
+These air leaks are relatively easy to find, but air leakage can also come from less obvious spaces around your home.
 Use the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they rattle or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+Seal them with caulk or weather-stripping to eliminate the leak.

 - Electrical outlets and light switches

 If you find air leaks around your home, use the Department of Energy’s tips for sealing leaks.

 - Check exterior corners, making sure the materials match up exactly and there are no gaps

 - Look for cracks or holes around outdoor water faucets